 FOOD & WATER

-There are numerous cafes and shops in all the towns on the route, with the longest unserviced stretch the 61km between Kaikoura and Mt Lyford Lodge.
+There are cafes and shops in all the towns on the route, with the longest unserviced stretch the 61km between Kaikoura and Mt Lyford Lodge.

 Kaikoura is 159km from Picton (via Blenheim) and 184km from Christchurch on SH1.
 Rail, bus and shuttle services are available to and from both destinations.

-Cellphone coverage is generally good with just two trail sections currently with no coverage – 50km of the Inland Kaikoura Road (10km from Kaikoura through to Mt Lyford); and also a 12km section on Broxton, MacDonald Downs and Ram Paddock roads in the hills to the north of Amberley.
+Cellphone coverage is generally good with just two sections with no coverage – 50km of the Inland Kaikoura Road (10km from Kaikoura through to Mt Lyford); and also a 12km section on Broxton, MacDonald Downs and Ram Paddock roads in the hills to the north of Amberley.

 Public toilets are located in each town and village along the route.